doganozturk/doganozturk/README.md

-Hi 👋 I'm Doğan, a software engineer based in Istanbul, Turkey.
+Hello there! 👋 I'm Doğan, a passionate software engineer based in Istanbul, Turkey.

-As a chemical engineer turned software guy, I was enamored early with the Internet and World Wide Web.
-Even though my professional experience started much later, my curiosity about the field, tools, and patterns is on fire!

-I mainly focus on all things JavaScript, Node.js, and other JS runtimes such as Deno.
+My journey began as a chemical engineer, but I quickly fell in love with the world of software development.
+My insatiable curiosity led me to explore various tools and patterns, ultimately specializing in JavaScript, Node.js, and other JS runtimes such as Deno.

-Currently, I work at [Trendyol](https://github.com/trendyol), Turkey's leading e-commerce platform and a part of Alibaba Group.
-In my day-to-day job, I develop cross-platform mobile applications in React-Native, backends in Node.js, and client-facing web applications with React.
+At present, I'm part of the Trendyol team, Turkey's leading e-commerce platform and a member of the Alibaba Group.
+My day-to-day tasks involve developing cross-platform mobile applications using React-Native, crafting backend solutions with Node.js, and building client-facing web applications with React.

-My work on GitHub is mostly self-learning material.
-I hope there is something valuable to you there, too.
+Here on GitHub, you'll find a collection of projects and self-learning materials that I've worked on over the years.
+I hope you find value in my work, and I encourage you to explore my repositories.

+When I'm not coding, I enjoy gaming, reading high-fantasy or sci-fi books and listening to various sub-genres of metal, which helps me maintain a healthy work-life balance.

+Feel free to reach out if you have any questions or just want to chat about tech!
+Happy coding! 😄